 Butler County auditor suspension proceedings begin

 Mar.
-1—Ohio Supreme Court Chief Justice Maureen O'Connor has empaneled the special commission that will decide whether Butler County Auditor Roger Reynolds should be suspended pending the outcome of his criminal case.
+2—Ohio Supreme Court Chief Justice Maureen O'Connor has empaneled the special commission that will decide whether Butler County Auditor Roger Reynolds should be suspended pending the outcome of his criminal case.

 O'Connor was required to appoint what is called a 3.16 Special Commission, comprised of three retired judges, but couldn't do so until two weeks after she received the request from the attorney general to suspend Reynolds.